mbruel/ngPost/README.md

 What it does not:
 - compress or generate the par2 for a single files (use a script to do it ;))

+**BUT I provide the postFile.sh for Linux** that is a handy script to post Files with rar compression with obfuscation and random password, the par2 generation and finally post all that on UseNet.
+There are 3 options:
+   -i file or folders (you can add several ;))
+   -c for the config file and
+   -o for the nzb path
+   -h for the syntax

 ### How to build
 #### Dependencies: